rachmar/rachmar/README.md

 <h2>Hi 👋!
-My name is Rachmar Mohammad and  I'm a 💻 Software Developer </h2>
+My name is Rachmar Mohammad and  I'm a 💻 Ninja Software Developer </h2>

 ###